wenhaowu27/friend-finder/README.md

 You will use Express to handle routing.
 Make sure you deploy your app to Heroku so other users can fill it out.

+### Chalenge

+I spent great amount of time on option button and how to read the value.
+I ultimately find the solution from Stack Overflow and it allow me to finished my work.

 ### Instructions